Cost of Living in Prague 2026: Realistic Monthly Budgets

 Public transport and shared housing cut costs fastest

-Transit + shared housing: fastest way to lower fixed costs.
+Transit + shared housing: the fastest way to lower fixed costs in Prague.

 Use Public Transport

-2. Use the mobile app or machines and validate your ticket.
+2. Use the PID Lítačka mobile app for purchasing and managing passes.

 Share Housing Costs